huanzhang12/Adversarial_Survey/README.md

 [ImageNet Test Set](http://jaina.cs.ucdavis.edu/datasets/adv/imagenet/img.tar.gz)

-and put the `imgs` folder in `./imagenetdata` directory, relative to the Adversarial_Survey repository.
+create the `./imagenetdata` directory, and put the `imgs` folder under the `./imagenetdata` directory, relative to the Adversarial_Survey repository.
 This path can be changed in `setup_imagenet.py`.

 To prepare the ImageNet models:
+Create the `./tmp/` directory.
 In the Adversarial_Survey directory, run
 ```
 python setup_imagenet.py
 ```
-All pretrained model will be saved to `tmp/imagenet` directory.
+All pretrained model will be saved to `./tmp/imagenet` directory.

 Run the experiment